- Human Evolution Research

 Various analyses have examined the amount of Neanderthal contribution to modern human mtDNA.
 One analysis was unable to find positive evidence for interbreeding, but could not rule out a small genetic contribution (Serre et al. 2004).
 Other researchers (Plagnol and Wall 2006, Wall et al. 2009) looked at the pattern of variation in modern human DNA to determine whether modern humans mixed with more ancient populations.
-Their recent models are consistent with 14% archaic-modern admixture in European and American populations, and 1.5% admixture in East Asian populations.
+Their recent models are consistent with between 1-4% archaic-modern admixture in European and American populations, and 1.5% admixture in East Asian populations.
 Nested clade phylogenetic analysis shows evidence of three expansions out of Africa at 1.9 Ma, 650,000 years, and 130,000 years, which is consistent with the admixture between ancient and modern populations rather than complete replacement (Templeton 2002, 2005, 2007).
 Other researchers contend that factors such as population structure within Africa could have preserved old haplotypes and produced the pattern found in the nested clade analysis (Satta and Takahata 2002).

 Though it is difficult to prove or quantify admixture, small amounts of interbreeding were supported by a variety of analyses.
 However, the substantial differences between Neanderthal and modern human mtDNA is consistent with large-scale replacement and some amount of interbreeding between modern and archaic populations.
 Interbreeding between archaic and moderns may have involved different species of archaic hominins, including populations in Africa, Asia and Europe.